 a.
 Contents.
 Each application for a variance shall be submitted to the director stating the following:

-(1) The name, address and telephone number of the person submitting the application or, if such person is a legal entity, the name and address of the individual authorized to accept service of process on its behalf and the name of the person in charge of the premises where the pertinent activities are conducted.
+(1) The name, address, email, and telephone number of the person submitting the application or, if such person is a legal entity, the name and address of the individual authorized to accept service of process on its behalf and the name of the person in charge of the premises where the pertinent activities are conducted.

 (2) The type of business or activity involved.

-(3) The nature of the operation or process involved; including information on the air contaminants emitted, the chemical and physical properties of such emissions and the estimated amount and rate of discharge of such emissions.
+(3) The nature of the operation or process involved; including information on the air contaminants emitted, and the estimated amount and rate of discharge of such emissions.

 (4) The exact location of the operation or process involved.